 At the end of the day, the Jallianwala bagh massacre* and others like it that have been perpetrated around the world for eons, are brutalities conducted with an impunity born of being on the right side of the colour spectrum.

 Neither time nor any subsequent moral and social evolution have been able to wash off the scourge of racism.
 It is thriving and well.
 It is overt and covert.
 It is rampant across geographies, cultures and belief systems.
 It flourishes among our friends and families.
 It is rooted so deep that it requires another Genesis Flood to wash away all the spiritual grime that has bulwarked it over the ages.
-To uproot it, requires a Divine Miracle.
+To uproot it, requires a Divine Intervention.

-Or we as a human collective can say “No more!”.
+Or we as a human collective can say, “No more!”.
 Mindset by mindset, we can begin to pull asunder the edifice of racial prejudice.
 We can all unmute our voices to speak as one.
 We can let our narrative flow through our neighbourhoods, our cities and our legal systems.
 And finally, we can march, we can protest and we can stand our ground.
 The “Colour Spring” is over; we are now at the threshold of a new age – the “Age of Colour Blindness”.
 We can refuse to see the brown, the black, the yellow and the white in one another.
 We will only see the brownness of the earth, the blackness of the cosmos, the yellowness of the sun and the whiteness of the snow.
 The baton is in our hands.

 It is time to integrate and evolve as humankind.
 It is time for an epochal Interracial Human Event Horizon.